 Here are some tips for taking great wedding photos:

 1) Think about the photos you want to shoot

-Quality, memorable photos are rarely if ever capture spontaneously and by chance.
-Every great photo you’ve ever seen has likely been the result of planning, planning and more planning.
+Quality, memorable pictures are rarely if ever capture spontaneously and by chance.
+Every great shot you’ve ever seen has likely been the result of planning, planning, and more planning.

 2) Always have a backup plan

 In life, things never go quite as we expect it.
 For all of the planning we do, nothing will work if the conditions we anticipated in the first place aren’t just right.
 For example, you can plan out the wedding shots all you like, take light meter readings, and everything else, but what if it rains?